-- Any party, including their subsidiaries, affiliates and special purpose entities, 3. that the Bank exerts direct/indirect control90 over or that exerts direct/indirect control over the Bank - 4.
-Close family members of the directors, officers with rank of SVP & above and individual substantial stockholder91 (i.e. by consanguinity or affinity, legitimate or common-law - spouse, parent, child, brother, sister, grandparent, grandchild, parent-in-law, son/daughter-in-law, brother/sister-in-law, grandparent-in-law, and grandchild-in-law); - 5.
+- 4. Close family members of the directors, officers with rank of SVP & above and individual substantial stockholder94 (i.e. by consanguinity or affinity, legitimate or common-law-spouse, parent, child, brother, sister, grandparent, grandchild, parent-in-law, son/daughter-in-law, brother/sister-in-law, grandparent-in-law, and grandchild-in-law); - 5.
 Corresponding persons in affiliated companies.
 This refers to the DOS of the affiliated companies and their close family members as shown below:

 RELATED PARTIES AFFILIATED COMPANIES DIRECTORS PRINCIPAL OFFICERS (SVP and up) SUBSTANTIAL INDIVIDUAL STOCK- HOLDERS CLOSE FAMILY MEMBERS a.
-Subsidiaries \checkmark \checkmark \checkmark \checkmark b.
-Affiliates 1) Ownership, control or power to vote, of at least twenty percent (20%) of the outstanding voting stock of the entity, or vice-versa; \checkmark ~ \checkmark ~ Management contract or any arrangement granting power to the bank to direct or cause the direction of management and policies of the entity; \checkmark ~ ~ ~ 3) Permanent proxy or voting trusts in favor of the bank constituting v \checkmark \checkmark n/a a.
-Power over more than one-half of the voting rights by virtue of an agreement with other stockholders; or b.
-Power to govern the financial and operating policies of the enterprise under a statute or an agreement; or c.
+Subsidiaries ✓ ✓ ✓ ✓ b.
+Affiliates 1) Ownership, control or power to vote, of at least twenty percent (20%) of the outstanding voting stock of the entity, or vice-versa; ✓ √ √ √ 2) Management contract or any arrangement granting power to the bank to direct or cause the direction of management and policies of the entity; ✓ √ √ √ 3) Permanent proxy or voting trusts in favor of the bank constituting at least twenty percent (20%) or more of the outstanding voting stock of the entity, or vice-versa. ✓ √ √ n/a 4) Interlocking directorship or officership, where the concerned director or officer owns, controls or has the power to vote, of at ✓ √ √ n/a c.
 Power to appoint or remove the majority of the members of the board of directors or equivalent governing body; or d.
 Power to cast the majority votes at meetings of the board of directors or equivalent governing body; or e.
 Any other arrangement similar to any of the above.